-Motor Maids Exchanged Flags on International Female Ride Day
+Motor Maids Exchanged Flags for 2010 International Female Ride Day

 It was a spectacular happening with nearly 50 motorcycles and Motor Maids from as far away as Nova Scotia and Florida!
 The women formed two lines with the Canadian and American flags flying from the lead bikes, an exchange that took place at 12-noon on the Ferry Point Bridge the international border.